 The IRA called a ceasefire on August 31st, 1994.
 A loyalist ceasefire followed on October 13th.
 The question for the next year and more was whether Sinn Féin and loyalist parties such as the UDA-associated Ulster Democratic Party (UDP) would be admitted to talks while they retained their weapons.
 The Mitchell Principles of January 1996 described a “twin track” process by which decommissioning and talks would proceed simultaneously, as opposed to the full decommissioning that had now become the policy of UK Prime Minister John Major’s unionist-backed minority government.
 After almost a year and a half, the republican ceasefire ended on February 9th, 1996.

 This page presents image of murals and graffiti relating to the move towards peace talks and the issues that republicans thought important going into talks: removing British forces, releasing political prisoners, disbanding the RUC, and investigating allegations of collusion between loyalist paramilitaries and security forces.
-The page concludes with some “traditional” murals from both sides: loyalist muraling continues as before, while republican paramilitary murals are not painted.
+The page concludes with some “traditional” murals from both sides: loyalist muraling continues as before, while republican paramilitary murals are not painted and instead replaced by cultural murals and murals about peace and the conditions for peace.

 “The real initiative”.
 Portraits of John Hume (SDLP) and Gerry Adams (Sinn Féin) in Creggan, Derry.